Turning an arbitrary GDBserver sessions into RCE

 Investigating this system call further, we see that this is the dup2

-.
+system call.
 However, the ebx register, or old_fd, seems to be

 constant here – namely three.
 (I figured this out while brushing my teeth..)